Seconb/Roblox-Colorbot/README.md

 # USAGE GUIDE

+- Windows 10/11 Only!

+- Download the Source code, then extract it to a folder.
+Run firstinstall.bat as admin, then run secondinstall.bat as admin.

 - Enable "Enemy Color Outlines" in Arsenal settings

 - Drag each R G B slide in the settings all the way to the right, then back to the left to fix a bug in Arsenal.